Access

 Our Port of Plymouth and Media Lab galleries are spaces with low light levels and large screen projections which may not be safe for some people with epilepsy.
 If you have any concerns before entering either of these spaces, please don't hesitate to speak to a member of staff.

-Information for visitors with autism
+For visitors with autism

 One of the first things visitors encounter when they arrive at The Box is our friendly team stationed at our Welcome Desk.
 They are on hand to provide you with advice and information so you can tailor your visit to suit your needs and interests.
 To get to our galleries you will pass under our large figureheads which are suspended from the ceiling, moving past the Kitchen & Bar and through our shop.
 The Kitchen & Bar can be busy and noisy at peak times.
 If you prefer a quieter experience you could choose to visit early in the morning or later in the afternoon.